fabrix-framework/fabrix/packages/fabrix/README.md

 ### Install

-To start using fabrix, we have to install two depepdent packages:
+To start using fabrix, we have to install two dependent packages:

 1. Core
 2. Components